Provisioning ML Workspaces

 - CPU Settings - From the dropdown, select the CPU instance type (Small, Medium, or Large) and autoscale range to be assigned to the ML workspace.

-- GPU Settings- From the dropdown, select the CPU
+GPU Settings- From the dropdown, select the GPU instance type (Small,

 - Enable TLS - Select this checkbox if you want the workspace to use HTTPS for web communication.